bdngo/eecs-106a-website/content/implementation/_index.md

     \end{cases}
 \\]
 where the sign is determined by the direction of desired motion.
+The result is saturated to safe angular displacements allowed by FishBot's motor.
 <!-- logistic map stuff -->

 # Wireless Communication